 This page answers some frequently asked technical and security questions.
 It is compiled by the New America Public Interest Technology program from many sources including Census Bureau meetings (National Advisory Committee, Scientific Advisory Committee, and Program Management Review), blog posts and press releases, and the National Initiative for Cybersecurity Careers and Studies (NICCS).
 It will be updated periodically as new information becomes available (last update February 2019).

 Do you have a burning Census technology question that was not answered?
 Reach out to [email protected].

 Q: Is the 2020 Census completely online?

-A: There are several response options for the 2020 Census – online, paper form, and phone – more options than ever before.
+A: There are several response options for the 2020 Census – online, paper form, and phone.
+The 2020 Census marks the first time there will be a widely available online response option.
 Online responses can be given using a computer, tablet, or smartphone.

 Q: What is cybersecurity?